michaelkuty/horizon-contrib/README.rst

 -----------

 Horizon is pretty package for fast creating UI for everything.
 But is designed for model-less applications like an OpenStack Dashboard.
-If we connect Horizon with typical Django application we must create same pieces of same components and this is realy suck !
+If we connect Horizon with typical Django application we must create same pieces of same components and this is really suck !
 We want more declarative and less imperative code.
 For this purpose we create this library which compose common stuff in one place.

 Features